Welcome New Transfer Students!

 - Sign-up for remote orientation.
 Dates for transfer students are in July and August for the fall semester and January for the spring semester.
-Sign-up begins in mid-April for fall semester and early November for spring semester.
+Sign-up begins in early-April for fall semester and early November for spring semester.
 Sign-up early as space on each date is limited.

 - If you are an international student, you will also work with the International Student & Scholar Services (ISSS) to prepare for your remote orientation.
 International students will complete a Global Gopher online orientation in addition to a CLA transfer online orientation, included on your New Student Checklist.